-Maharishi School in Iowa has had 95% of graduates accepted at four-year colleges, including Harvard, MIT, Stanford, Johns Hopkins, Wellesley, and University of California at Berkeley, with senior students consistently scoring in the nation's top 1% on standardized tests of educational development.
-The school has had 17 National Merit Scholars (the highest academic honour for the top 1% of national entrants), twice the national average over the past 30 years, as well as over 100 Finalists, Semifinalists, and Commended Scholars.
+Over the past 30 years, Maharishi School has had 96% of graduates accepted at accredited universities, including Harvard, MIT, Stanford, Johns Hopkins, Wellesley, and University of California at Berkeley.
+The school has had 18 National Merit Scholars (the highest academic honour for the top 1% of national entrants), twice the national average over the past 3 decades, as well as over 100 Finalists, Semifinalists, and Commended Scholars.
+Maharishi School students have also won over 100 international, national, and state competitions for science, engineering, mathematics, sports, arts, poetry, drama and extracurricular activities.

-Maharishi School students have won over 100 international, national, and state competitions for science, engineering, mathematics, sports, arts, poetry, and extracurricular activities.
-For example, in Destination ImagiNation, an international creative problem-solving competition, Maharishi School students have won the Global Finals three times, achieved 34 other top ten awards, and been state champions 50 times.
-Maharishi School has also achieved first place in the American High School Math Exam on four occasions, and ranked first in Iowa according to the Mathematical Association of America [www.maharishischooliowa.org].
+For example, in Destination ImagiNation, an international creative problem-solving competition, Maharishi School students have been first placed winners in the Global Finals seven times, achieved 35 other top ten awards, and been state champions 60 times (with most wins in the state 2000-2017).
+Maharishi School has also achieved first place in the American High School Math Exam on four occasions, and ranked first in Iowa according to the Mathematical Association of America.
+At Science & Engineering Fairs, Maharishi School students have been state champions 47 times (and received multiple national and international awards at prestigious competitions.
+They have also won 18 Iowa state championships for speech (drama).